solliancenet/ica-wbs/Financial service modernization workshop/design-challenge-guide-facilitator.md

 Support staff processes complete work orders and submit results through the corporate website requiring another transfer of sensitive data.

+As a provider of automobile insurance, Contoso Ltd is required by various State Departments of Insurance to provide proof of coverage for insureds.
+Their current process for providing this information to states is manual, and frequently results in delays for their customers.
+They are interested in exploring ways to automate and improve this process.

 They have a number of legacy open source web and line of business (LOB) applications deployed on Linux servers.
 In addition, they are running SQL Server 2008 R2 on Windows Server 2008 as their database which they understand is approaching end of life.

 Contoso Ltd does not have a complete, company-wide inventory of the number of servers and applications running on legacy software and many of the systems are undocumented and not well understood by IT staff.
 They want to understand their current workloads and they would like to take advantage of the cloud where appropriate.